Shrikant06112002/Dynamic-Mess-Menu-Management-system/README.md

 # Dynamic Mess Menu Management system
-Developed a user-friendly web application for convenient and reliable dining solutions tailored for students and working professionals.
-The innovative platform simplifies menu comparisons and facilitates seamless order placement faster
+Finding a suitable and reliable mess for daily meals can be a challenging task for individuals, including students and working professionals.
+To address this problem, this model was developed as a comprehensive web-based application.
+Leveraging HTML, CSS, and JavaScript for the frontend, Node.js for the backend, and MongoDB as the database system, this model offers a convenient solution by simplifying the search for the best mess in the nearby area.
+Users can easily compare menus and place orders, saving valuable time and effort in the process.
+This user-friendly platform aims to cater to the needs of both students and working professionals, providing a streamlined and efficient way to select and order meals on a daily basis.